Combat

 If you die in PvP:

-- Lose 50% of your credits (only 5% with Guild Protection)
+- Lose 50% of your on-ship credits (only 5% with Guild Protection).
+Credits in the StarDock Intergalactic Bank or a Sector Bank are not taken.

 - Lose 10% of your cargo (with or without insurance)